nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 For a given ``node_type_id``, the ``model_template`` entry is the name of the NEST neuron model with prefix ``nest:``.
-NEST does not require the ``model_template`` entries to be the same, but the creation of the nodes described in a single node types CSV file is faster if the neuron models are the same.
+NEST does not require the ``model_template`` entries to be the same, but the creation of the nodes described in a single node type CSV file is faster if the neuron models are the same.

 For a given ``node_type_id``, the ``dynamics_params`` entry is expected to be a reference to a JSON file that describes the parametrization of the neuron model.
 Below is an example of a JSON file describing the parametrization of a given